top of page

 • 6 airbags, ABS with EBD, Electronic Stability Control, Hill Assist, ISOFIX child mounts, reverse parking sensors.

-Higher trims add TPMS, front parking sensors and Level 2 ADAS which uses front & rear radars plus a front camera.
-Features include adaptive cruise control, auto emergency braking, forward collision warning and lane keep assist.
+• Higher trims add TPMS, front parking sensors, and Level 2 ADAS which uses front & rear radars plus a front camera.
+Features include adaptive cruise control, auto emergency braking, forward collision warning, and lane keep assist.
 Tata’s ADAS is tuned for Indian conditions and has been reliable in their other SUVs.

 Bharat NCAP rating is not out yet; Tata expects a strong (likely five-star) result.

-Engines — the choices
+Engines — The Choices

 Engine